saptrshighosh/Volume-Hand-Control/README.md

 The idea came whe she use to use the Discord Volume control button  to lower my channel volume when I used to talk to irritate her.
 I have made this easy for her, now she can do this using simple hand 🤏 gestures.

-Check the compatible Pyhton version before using the code.
+Check the compatible Python version before using the code.